Aisha S. (Alumna)

 I recommend that anyone interested in IP should work for the USPTO.
 There are so many options there, and the USPTO is really good about encouraging employees to expand their horizons with all types of career development opportunities.

-What did you learn and appreciate from your work experience at the USPTO?
+What do you appreciate most about working at the USPTO?

-In both of my roles at the agency--as a trademark examining attorney and as an IP attaché in MENA—I always enjoyed a certain level of autonomy that I found incredibly empowering.
-I had a flexible schedule, and my supervisors at the USPTO trusted me to carry out important programs and policy initiatives.
-I also had the privilege of working with people of all different nationalities and backgrounds, and the relationships I cultivated has proven invaluable.
+I've worked for the USPTO for over a decade.
+As a trademark examining attorney, as an IP attaché in MENA, and now again as an IP attaché in the UAE—I feel incredibly empowered.
+My supervisors at the USPTO trust me to carry out important programs and policy initiatives.
+I also have the privilege of working with people of all different nationalities and backgrounds, and the relationships I've cultivated are invaluable.

 There’s a reason the USPTO is one of the best U.S. government agencies to work for!